briatte/computing/03-computing-tricks-2/computing-tricks-2.md

 ## Part 2: Become mildly paranoid

 The advice in this section is security-oriented.
-In computing, "security" means minimising the risk of waking up one morning and [finding out][identity-theft] that your identity and bank account were used to buy drugs, forged passports or weapons.
+In computing, 'security' means minimising the risk of waking up one morning and [finding out][identity-theft] that your identity and bank account were used to buy drugs, forged passports or weapons.

 [identity-theft]: http://www.kalzumeus.com/2017/09/09/identity-theft-credit-reports/

 ___Before taking any of the steps below,___ make sure that you always run up-to-date software provided by trustworthy developers, and that your data are regularly backed up.
-To reduce the [attack surface][attack-surface] on your computer, disable all "sharing" options in your system preferences, such as screen or file sharing.
+To reduce the [attack surface][attack-surface] on your computer, disable all 'sharing' options in your system preferences, such as screen or file sharing.

 [attack-surface]: https://en.wikipedia.org/wiki/Attack_surface